-Financial aid assistance for May/summer term is limited to remaining 2012-2013 eligibility not used during fall and spring terms.
+Financial aid assistance for May/summer term is generally limited to remaining 2018-2019 eligibility not used during the fall and/or spring terms.

 If you have reached your annual loan limit in the Federal Direct Stafford Student Loan program, you are not eligible for additional loans from those programs for May/summer term.
-Likewise, you are eligible for a Federal Pell Grant during the May/summer term, only if you have not used your full Pell Grant eligibility during fall and spring semesters (the 2012-2013 academic year).
+However, Congress has expanded the Pell grant program, allowing Pell-eligible students additional summer Pell grant eligibility.
+As such, you may be eligible for Pell grant funding during the summer term, even if you have already used your annual Pell limit during the fall/spring terms.

 How to Apply

-To apply for financial aid for summer 2013, you must have a 2012-2013 Free Application for Federal Student Aid (FAFSA*) on file with the Office of Financial Aid and submit a Summer Financial Aid Application via CLAWS (Self-Service) on mySXU.
-You will receive an email at your SXU email account letting you know of your eligibility for summer financial aid after your summer application has been received and you are registered for summer classes.
+To apply for financial aid for summer 2019, you must have a 2018-2019 Free Application for Federal Student Aid (FAFSA)* on file with the Office of Financial Aid and submit a Summer Financial Aid Application via Self-Service on mySXU.
+You will receive an email to your SXU email account letting you know of your eligibility for summer financial aid after your summer application has been received and you are registered for summer classes.

 Undergraduate Students with Remaining Eligibility